francois-gm/go-kabk-y1/2025-2026-Y1A/13 - 20260518 - Assignment presentation/README.md

 #### 3) Showcasing your website (45min)

-First, look at the list.
-Pick up **two** sentences that you think summarize the best your project.

-You will present your extension to the class.
+Present your extension briefly to the class.
 Show how it works.
 Explain a challenge you faced and how you solved it.

-Then read out these two sentences.
+Then pick up two reviews from your project and read them.

 (see spreadsheet for URLs)